 Human Connectome Project

 The Human Connectome Project's (HCP) stated goal is to build a “network map" that will shed light on the anatomical and functional connectivity within the heathy human brain, as well as produce a body of data that will facilitate research into brain disorders such as dyslexia, autism, Alzheimer's Disease, and schizophrenia [14] [12].
-This is a 5 year project sponsored by sixteen components of the National Institutes of Health, and split in to two consortia of research institutes.
+This is a 5-year project sponsored by sixteen components of the National Institutes of Health, and split in to two consortia of research institutes.
 This consortium aims to characterize human brain connectivity and function in a population of 1200 healthy adults and to enable detailed comparison between brain circuits, behavior, and genetics at the level of individual subjects.
 The imaging data acquired for this project include four data modalities and is being made open access.

 rfMRI, resting state functional magnetic resonance imaging